-Strep can be spread by respiratory secretions from infected people, or by contact with drainage from skin infections.
-You can help prevent Strep infections by careful and frequent hand washing, especially after contact with respiratory secretions or items that may be contaminated with them.
-Remember to cover your own cough with a tissue, then throw it away and wash your hands immediately.
-When your hands are not visibly dirty, and you are not near a sink, use an alcohol-based hand gel.
-If you follow the instructions on the product, the hand gels are as good as soap and water in these situations.
+Strep can be spread by direct contact with secretions from the nose and throat of infected persons or by contact with drainage from skin infections.
+You can prevent Strep infections by thorough and frequent hand washing, especially after contact with respiratory secretions or items that may be contaminated with them.
+When your hands are not visibly dirty, and you are not near a sink, use an alcohol-based hand gel instead.
+When you cough or sneeze, cover your mouth and nose with a tissue or with your elbow before washing your hands immediately after.

 Another way to prevent Strep infections is to protect yourself if you have any broken skin.
 Skin that has been injured or is otherwise not intact is susceptible to infection unless it is kept clean and covered while healing.
 If signs of skin infection occur such as redness, swelling and drainage, contact your healthcare provider.
 Wound drainage can carry Strep infections, so it is important to keep any wound drainage contained with a bandage, and to change any bandages that become soaked as soon as possible.
-Good hand washing after changing a bandage is important: Do it immediately after you throw the used bandages into the trash.
+Good hand washing after changing a bandage is important and should be done immediately after you throw the used bandages into the trash.

-Persons who have been diagnosed with Strep throat should stay home from daycare, school, or work until at least 24 hours after starting antibiotic treatment.
-It is always important to take any antibiotics exactly as prescribed, and to finish all of the prescription.
+Persons who have been diagnosed with Strep throat should stay home from daycare, school, or work until at least 12 hours after starting antibiotic treatment and have been fever free for 24 hours without the use of fever-reducing medication.
+It is important to take any antibiotics exactly as prescribed, and to finish all of the prescription.